Mikesnorth/rlbingo/README.md

 <img src="./readmePictures/home.png" alt="Home page">
 This is Rocket League Bingo.
 I created this after I watched <a href=https://www.youtube.com/watch?v=-3aVf_LilUc">this video</a> by SunlessKhan

+# View the Site
+You can view and use the site [here](https://jakecapra.github.io/rlbingo/)

 ## Installation

 ### Clone the Repo